Writing Excuses: Premise

-Writing Excuses began in 2008 with three hosts – Sanderson, Tayler, and Wells – accompanied by Brandon's brother, Jordan Sanderson, who serves as producer.
 The show aims to cover a single writing-related topic in each podcast, in a format short enough to be listened to on a morning commute or during a lunch break.
-Adherence to a fifteen minute limit is not absolute, and Writing Excuses frequently runs to about 20 minutes.
+Though it is promoted as "fifteen minutes long, because you're in a hurry, and we're not that smart," Writing Excuses frequently runs to about 20 minutes.

-The single topic is discussed in a back-and-forth by the hosts for roughly fifteen minutes.
+The single topic is discussed in a back-and-forth by the hosts.
 Given the authors' backgrounds in fantasy and science fiction there is a strong emphasis in those genres, but Writing Excuses covers a wide variety of topics intended to apply to fiction and creative arts generally.
-Halfway through the podcast the hosts introduce a book of the week, either a favorite of the hosts or one of their own works.
-Writing Excuses was sponsored by Audible from October 2009 through July 2016, after which it became listener-supported.
-On numerous occasions, often at conventions, the hosts invite guest authors and industry professionals on board for podcast episodes.
+The hosts also introduce a book of the week, either a favorite of the hosts or one of their own works.
+The hosts often also invite guest authors and industry professionals on board for podcast episodes (often at conventions).

+As of 2024, the podcast is on its nineteenth season.

+Hosts

-After making a number of guest appearances, Mary Robinette Kowal joined the permanent cast as a new host at the beginning of season 6.
+Writing Excuses began in 2008 with three hosts – Dan Wells, Brandon Sanderson, and Howard Tayler.
+After making a number of guest appearances, Mary Robinette Kowal joined the permanent cast as a new host at the beginning of season 6 in 2011.
+At the end of 2022, Erin Roberts and DongWon Song became hosts, replacing Sanderson, who became a "host emeritus."